ScottySchmidt/data-engineer-aws/README.md

 # AWS Data Engineer Pipeline
-This real-world data engineering assessment comes from a Databricks consulting firm.
+This real-world data engineering assessment/interview comes from a Databricks consulting firm.
 It shows real work done in data sourcing, cloud storage, analytics, automation, and infrastructure as code.
 This project builds an automated AWS data engineering pipeline that ingests public data from the BLS and DataUSA APIs, stores raw files in Amazon S3, processes the datasets, and generates summary reports.
 The workflow uses AWS Lambda, S3, SQS, EventBridge, and IAM to support scheduled ingestion, event-driven processing, and downstream reporting.
 It also includes multiple deployment approaches using OpenTofu and AWS Cloud Formation.

 ## Pipeline Stages
 **Ingest → Store → Analyze → Deploy-as-Code**